Destinations AI Logo

 yu/ Adobe Stock

-Stepping onto the glass floors paradoxically lets you float over Shanghai, whilst grounding you with an incomparable sense of awe.
-A barrage of lights pierce every corner of the city beneath, cutting through the inky twilight with an orchestra of life, while the stillness of Huangpu River, acting as an effective counter-point, serenely glides past the frenzy.
+Stepping onto the glass floors paradoxically lets you float over Shanghai while grounding you with an incomparable sense of awe.
+A barrage of lights pierce every corner of the city beneath, cutting through the inky twilight with an orchestra of life, while the stillness of the Huangpu River, acting as an effective counterpoint, serenely glides past the frenzy.

 High-speed elevators chuckle at gravity, whisking you away during the ascent and surrendering you to the mercy of incredibly expansive views.
 The Shanghai skyline unrolls like an oriental scroll painting, its tale narrated by silent towers who’ve been age-old spectators to the city’s evolution.